justbread24/4380-Vision-Project/README.md

 Our method casts this as a multi-class image classification task, with three state-of-the-art deep learning architectures—ResNet50, EfficientNet-B0, and InceptionV3—as the backbone models.
 Each is fine-tuned by swapping out its last classifier to have three classes for the task.
 We perform minimal data augmentation (random horizontal flip) on the training images to enhance generalization without adding too much variability.
 The models are developed and assessed on stratified splits of the data, with learning curves and ROC analyses for monitoring the performance.

-The best-performing models achieved validation accuracies in the order of around 52%, indicating mediocre performance with respect to the classification task.
+The best-performing models achieved validation accuracies in the order of around 75%, indicating an average performance with respect to the classification task.
 These results show that transfer learning, combined with selective augmentation, offers a start for hand gesture recognition in scenarios where data is limited.

 ## Summary of Workdone
 ### Data